joan0802/Essay-Search/README.md

 # Essay-Search Engine

 ## Intro
-This project is a simple search engine like Google, Yahoo, and Baidu.
-We used the Kaggle arXiv Dataset ([link](https://www.kaggle.com/datasets/Cornell-University/arxiv?resource=download)), providing the academic essays for searching.
+This project is a simple search engine akin to popular search engines like Google, Yahoo, and Baidu.
+We used the Kaggle arXiv Dataset ([link](https://www.kaggle.com/datasets/Cornell-University/arxiv?resource=download)) as the materials for searching.
 The `query.txt` file serves as the keyword input for searches, while the `query_output.txt` is the correct answer of the result, which can be used to compared with the `output.txt` to ensure the correctness.

 Please note that the implementation utilizes optimized functions such as `fgets_unlocked`, hence it is recommended to execute the code on a Linux environment to avoid errors.